-“I started a neuro-physiology fellowship where I’m currently in a happy medium mixing science, medicine and mathematics,” Mercedes said.
-“I’m a quarter of the way through a health systems engineering MBA concentration, so I’m going full circle back into the business world.”
+“I started a neurophysiology fellowship where I’m currently in a happy medium mixing science, medicine, and mathematics,” Mercedes said.
+“I’m a quarter of the way through health systems engineering MBA concentration, so I’m going full circle back into the business world.”

 Mercedes is also a fierce advocate for diversity and inclusion, which led her to connect with MHS alumna Julie Viera for a collaborative project.
 When they realized they both lived in Philadelphia and shared similar mindsets, it became immediately clear that they could work together to inspire change.

 They joined forces to create Digital Diversity, a collaborative online movement that shares a universal message of absolute inclusivity through a YouTube channel, video blog, speaking events, and networking meet-ups.
 At the first event in October 2016, there was an interactive panel featuring first-generation immigrants and representatives of minority groups who are succeeding in the business world.